phrank-ly/wp-embed-plugin/readme.txt

 For more information on subscribing to Phrankly, visit https://www.phrankly.com/getstarted

+== Screenshots ==
+1. The embed plugin is responsive to any container
+2. Our plugin is mobile-first and works on all devices
+3. You can find your handle here, on your management page

 == Installation ==
 Setting up the Phrankly Wordpress plugin is easy: